-Zimmerman, 29, stands charged in the death of 17-year-old Trayvon Martin.
-Zimmerman shot and killed Martin as the teen was walking back to the home of his father's fiancee from a Sanford, Fla., convenience store on Feb.
+Zimmerman, 29, shot and killed Martin as the teen was walking back to the home of his father's fiancee from a Sanford, Fla., convenience store on the night of Feb.
 26, 2012.
+Martin had a bag of candy.

-The Huffington Post is live blogging Wednesday's testimony.
+The Huffington Post is live blogging Tuesday's testimony.
 Check back here for updates.